josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🇬🇧_safeguarding_counterextremism_risk_convergence.md

 # 🇬🇧 Safeguarding–Counterextremism Risk Convergence
-**First created:** 2025-09-01 | **Last updated:** 2025-10-06
+**First created:** 2025-09-01 | **Last updated:** 2025-10-15
-*Forensic analysis of UK governance structures where safeguarding and counterextremism data are clustered, heightening risk of exploitation by powerful perpetrators*
+*Forensic analysis of UK governance structures where safeguarding and counterextremism data are clustered, heightening risk of exploitation by powerful perpetrators.*

 ---